meshnesh/lms_mpasho_news/README.md

 * Run
     > $ ./gradlew test

-## Code Coverage
-* Implemented Jacoco to run the coverage for the application

 ## Built With

 * [Android Tools](https://developer.android.com/) - Used to develop mobile, watch and T.V applications